nitic04/Mastermindle/README.md

 * [Updates](#updates)

 ## About
 Mastermindle is a browser puzzle game where the objective is to guess the randomly generated colour combination in the fewest number of tries using the given colour options.
-Every turn, the inputted guess is checked and a box below the guess shows the correctness of the guess.
-Every red dot represents that one of the colours is the correct colour and in the right position.
-Every white dot means that one of the colours is correct but is not in the right position.
+Every turn, the inputted guess is checked and a box below the guess shows the correctness of the input.
+A red dot means that one of the choices is the correct colour and in the right position.
+Every white dot means that one of the choices is correct but is not in the right position.
 There are no colour duplicates in the solution.

 ## Languages Used
 - HTML